nagygergo/jetbrains-toolbox-install/README.md

 ## Usage

 Run the following command to get started with Toolbox.
-This command requires that you have `sudo` privileges.
+This command requires that you have `sudo` privileges and `curl`.
 `curl -fsSL https://raw.githubusercontent.com/nagygergo/jetbrains-toolbox-install/master/jetbrains-toolbox.sh | bash`

+Alternatively, you can download the `jetbrains-toolbox.sh` file on this repository.
+It will still require `sudo` privileges to install.

 Afterwards you may execute the `jetbrains-toolbox` binary to run the Toolbox App and select which product and version you want to install.